spacekitcat/nice-n-szalay-http-client-unit-testing/README.md

 Pretend we have a web service at `http://localhost:3000/answer` and we need to send it a `GET` request to acquire a special code that our application then needs to authenticate the launch of a nuclear missle from the dark side of the Moon.

 ### Code
 I implement an abstraction client for talking to the webservice, which is essentially the \* GoF Bridge pattern (*Decouple an abstraction from its implementation so that the two can vary independently*).
-The project is in thie Git repository.
+The project is in this Git repository.

 I define an interface, `IMagicResultHttpClient`, for the abstraction client.